-Where to look.....?
+Where to look

-In addition to our accommodation website, middlesexstudentpad, estate/letting agents, newsagent shop windows and newspapers can provide leads to private rented accommodation.
-Accommodation which is advertised in newspapers is let very quickly, so it is important to buy the paper as soon as it is published, to start telephoning straight away and to be prepared to visit the accommodation that day.
+In addition to our private rented accommodation website and our Facebook group, letting agents, newsagent shop windows and newspapers can help you find a place to stay.
+Accommodation which is advertised in newspapers is let very quickly, so it is important to obtain them as soon as they are published, enquire about them and be prepared to visit the property all in the same day.